-The Participatory Governance Structure Handbook (2023-2024) includes a diagram of the participatory governance hierarchy.
+The College's Participatory Governance Handbook includes a diagram of the participatory governance hierarchy.
 At the top is the Board of Trustees, followed by the president.
-Directly below the president are the College Governing Council (CGC), institutional committees with oversight by the vice president for academic affairs and union committees with oversight by the faculty union.
+Directly below the president are the College Governing Council (CGC), institutional committees with oversight by the vice president for academic affairs and the union committees with oversight by the faculty union.
 Participatory governance fosters a systematic and inclusive approach to continuous quality improvement.